 As a general rule, you will want to restrict protein to approximately 1 gram per kilogram of lean body mass.
 To make sure you’re actually meeting your nutritional requirements and maintaining the ideal nutrient ratios, a nutrient tracker can be an invaluable tool.
 However, as I mentioned earlier, it is not necessary.

 Start the Ketogenic Diet

 While no one likes the idea of limiting rich and decadent foods, there are plenty of foods on the ketogenic diet that are satiating and enjoyable.
 The ketogenic diet does not necessarily have to be implemented by your doctor.
 You have the freedom to take the initiative and cut your carbohydrate intake on your own.
-You have the freedom to check out a macro nutrient calculator and figure out how many grams of carbohydrate to take in for your size.
-You have the freedom to make the diet as simple or as complicated as your want.
+You have the freedom to check out a macronutrient calculator and figure out how many grams of carbohydrate to take in for your size.
+You have the freedom to make the diet as simple or as complicated as you want.
 You have the freedom to aim for zero carbohydrates and eat mostly meats and animal products.

 There are many ketogenic diet cookbooks that you can start to use for your everyday meals.
 These will help you adjust to eating a lower carbohydrate diet.
 You have the freedom to start by simply changing one meal a day to fit the ketogenic parameters.
 When that becomes natural, change the next meal and keep thinking about lowering your fruit and high vegetable carbohydrate intake.